jsonresume/resume-cli/README.md

 ## `resume export [fileName]`

-Exports your resume locally in a stylized HTML, Markdown, or PDF format.
+Exports your resume locally in a stylized HTML or PDF format.

 A list of available themes can be found here: http://jsonresume.org/themes/